Tuition Assistance Program (TAP)

 They must satisfy all other eligibility requirements including filing for TAP and Federal Pell Grants.
 Students must demonstrate good academic standing and meet college guidelines for pursuit of this award program.
 Awards cannot exceed the cost of tuition.
 After the initial year eligibility is established, students must re-file a supplement yearly.
 Supplements are available on request from New York State Higher Education Services Corporation (HESC) at (888) 697-4372.
 All applications must be completed by June 30th of the academic year for which an award is sought.

-For more information see the HESC Web site at: http://www.hesc.com/bulletin.nsf/
+For more information please visit the HESC Web site below the HESC Web site at: Veterans Tuition Awards.

 Army Reserve National Guard-Army Continuing Education System (ARNG-ACES)